José María Arizmendiarrieta: Civil War and priestly ordination: 1936–1941

-Assigned to Mondragon: 1941-1954
+Assigned to Mondragon: 1941–1954

 He arrived in Arrasate (in Spanish, Mondragon) in February 1941, as a 26-year-old newly ordained priest.
 There, since the Middle Ages, iron was worked in its forges and craft workshops.
-And at the beginning of the 20th century it had an efficient industrial activity, dedicating the companies to the production of laminates, profiles and sheet metal, screws, locksmiths, hardware, metal furniture, malleable cast iron, household appliances, iron pipe accessories, and office furniture.
+And at the beginning of the 20th century it had an efficient manufacturing, dedicating the companies to the production of laminates, profiles and sheet metal, screws, locksmiths, hardware, metal furniture, malleable iron, home appliances, iron pipe accessories and office furniture.
 Upon his arrival, these companies employed 1,500 workers, out of a population of 8,800 inhabitants.

 The most important company was the Locksmith Union with 800 employees.
-It was listed on the Stock Exchange and had a commissary for its employees and its own School of Apprentices, where Arizmendiarrieta began to teach one hour a week of social training class, as chaplain of the San Juan Bautista parish.
+It was publicly listed and had a commissary for its employees and its own School of Apprentices, where Arizmendiarrieta began to teach a social training class for one hour a week, as chaplain of the San Juan Bautista parish.
 This relationship with young apprentices led him to revitalize Catholic Action as a center for social, cultural and religious leisure.
-In addition, he created in 1942 new sections such as the Sports Youth, the Academy of Sociology, and the Hallelujah magazine intended for recruits who marched out.
-In his quest for community welfare, he started to focus his efforts on vocational training, such as the school providing by the Locksmith Union, a flagship factory of Mondragon.
+In addition, he created in 1942 new sections such as the Sports Youth, the Academy of Sociology, and the Hallelujah magazine, intended for new military recruits.
+In his quest for community welfare, he started to focus his efforts on vocational training, such as the school provided by the Locksmith Union, a flagship factory of Mondragon.
 However, his attempts to enhance and expand the school were not welcomed by the management.
 And Arizmendiarrieta wanted to socialize knowledge and extend the possibility of training to the children of all the workers of the town.
 He visited the Professional School opened in Vitoria by Pedro Anitua, and decided to do the same, creating a Professional School in precarious conditions in 1943, in the name of Catholic Action, for which he relied on donations and popular subscription.
-It was a private, non-cooperative school, initially governed by a board of trustees, with represent that the eleven months of the course the students had a paid job for four hours in the morning in the companies, and in the afternoon they went to class for six hours.

-In 1945, at the initiative of Arizmendiarrieta and through Sports Youth, the Iturripe stadium was built, financed with contributions from businesses and the local community through pools, raffles, passes for shows, etc. And continuing with his procedure of institutionalizing social projects, he himself drafted its statutes, turning it into a municipal sports society with a Delegated Board that included the main public, ecclesiastical and economic authorities of Mondragon.
+It was a private, non-cooperative school, initially governed by a Board of Trustees.
+During the eleven months of the course, the students had a paid job for four hours in the morning in a local company, and in the afternoon they went to class for six hours.In 1945, at the initiative of Arizmendiarrieta and through Sports Youth, the Iturripe stadium was built, financed with contributions from businesses and the local community through pools, raffles, passes for shows, etc. And continuing with his procedure of institutionalizing social projects, he himself drafted its statutes, turning it into a municipal sports society with a Delegated Board that included the main public, ecclesiastical and economic authorities of Mondragon.